-This 21 Day Fix food list has been updated last on September 7, 2018.
+This 21 Day Fix food list has been updated last in December of 2018.

 Is this an official Beachbody Food List?